Steven-UY/Danaher-Droid/README.md

 - Implement the RAG chain to generate LLM responses.

 For more details on each step, see the [Technical Documentation](docs/tech_docs.md).

+### Frontend

+### Next.js
+- **Next.js**: The frontend of the project is built using Next.js, a React framework that provides server-side rendering and static site generation for enhanced performance and SEO.
+  - **React**: For building reusable UI components.
+  - **API Routes**: Used for handling requests from the frontend to the backend, such as querying the transcript database and interacting with the RAG chain.
+  - **Styling**: (Specify if you're using any CSS framework or styling solution like Tailwind CSS, styled-components, or plain CSS).

 ---